temporalio/documentation/docs/dev-guide/sdks.md

 title: About Temporal SDKs
 sidebar_label: About the SDKs
 sidebar_position: 1
-description: Explore the components that make up a Temporal SDK and how it works to create a durable execution.
+description: Explore the components that make up a Temporal SDK and how they work to create a durable execution.
 slug: /dev-guide/sdks
 toc_max_heading_level: 4
 keywords: